mgrimace/PiHole-Wireguard-and-Homebridge-on-Raspberry-Pi-Zero-2/README.md

 docker-compose up -d
 ```

+# Useful commands

+- `sudo  reboot` #to reboot pi
+- `/usr/bin/vcgencmd measure_temp` #to quickly check temp.
+I find `sudo reboot` and running scripts can stall/freeze if the temp is too high (>55 C).
+- `ssh-keygen -R raspberrypi.local` #If re-create your SD card using your previous/existing keys, you’ll have to delete your fingerprint using this command and generate a new one.
+If you do so, run this on your home machine prior to ssh.
+- `sudo docker ps` #this will show you what docker containers are running.
+- `sudo docker system prune` #If there were errors/issues during the setup, this will tidy up half-installed, empty, incomplete docker containers.

 # To Do

+* Testing 32-bit vs 64-bit memory use
 * Figure out how to pass bluetooth to homebridge docker container to control bluetooth devices on the home network.

 # Support this project